 Our immediate goal is to end global crises that harm or will harm billions of current and future people.
 In no particular order, we are focused on:

-The Alliance is composed of a body of members and a full-time strategic office.
+The Alliance is composed of a general body of members and a full-time office of members.

 Our current membership contract